Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 #       IsoAgLib takes then care of storing and reloading the SA )
 # PRJ_EEPROM=0

+# select if the datastreams from HAL for file input and output shall be used
+# PRJ_DATASTREAMS=0

 # select iRS232IO_c for RS232 output which can be used like the
 # standard C++ iostreams
 # PRJ_RS232=0

+# select special RS232 virtual driver HAL for RS232_over_CAN
+# activating this implicitly activates PRJ_RS232 with this special
+# HAL driver
+PRJ_RS232_OVER_CAN=1

-# select IsoAgLib::iDigitalO_c ( one instance/variable of this class per channel )
+# select iDigitalO_c ( one instance/variable of this class per channel )
 # for digital On/Off input
 # ( provides automatic range check which uses diagnose function of HAL
 #  - BIOS/OS - to check if current is in allowed interval );
-# use IsoAgLib::iActorO_c for global access to all active IsoAgLib::iDigitalO_c instances
+# use iActorO_c for global access to all active iDigitalO_c instances
 # PRJ_SENSOR_DIGITAL=0

-# select IsoAgLib::iAnalogI_c for analog ( current or voltage ) sensor input.
+# select iAnalogI_c for analog ( current or voltage ) sensor input.
-# or IsoAgLib::iAnalogIRangeCheck_c with enhanced automatic range check
+# or iAnalogIRangeCheck_c with enhanced automatic range check
 # PRJ_SENSOR_ANALOG=0

-# select IsoAgLib::iCounterI_c for counter input.
+# select iCounterI_c for counter input.
 # the existing HAL implementations ( e.g. for ESX ) extend the BIOS/OS
 # function, as a IsoAgLib specific event counting for very low
 # event repetition rates is provided - the BIOS version is only